ZacharyPax/WatchtowerStack/SPECIAL THANKS.md

 - Made many useful suggestions including the repurposing of previously-developed Grafana panel json for the decoding and analysis of SSH activity
 ---

+Jorge De La Cruz - Senior Systems Engineer - Veeam

+- Created free software integrations to access data from the Veeam REST API which is vital for Watchtower's Veeam Monitoring System
+---